-Join Matt Piper for an in-depth discussion in this video Setting up Reason's preferences, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Setting up Reason's preferences, part of Learning Reason 7.

 Before we start making music with Reason, let's take a look…at some preferences, so we can make sure that everything's working.…And before I open the Reason preferences, I want to show…something just for the Mac users regarding the function keys.…Reason makes use of the function keys often enough.…That on Macs you'll probably want to…change a preference in the sytem preferences.…So I'm opening my system preferences, and…going to keyboard.…And here where it says, use all F1, F2, etcetera keys as standard function keys.…